 The goal of spaced retrieval is to help patients remember information, long-term.

-This approach is recommended for those with mild to severe cognitive-communication impairments.
-Mostly commonly, dementia.
+It’s recommended for patients with mild to severe cognitive-communication impairments.
+Most commonly, dementia.

 To screen whether a patient is a good candidate, do a mini spaced retrieval session.
-You can fold it into your assessment, or spend a few minutes teaching a simple piece of information, such as your name or the name of a person in a picture.
+You can add it to your assessment, or spend a few minutes teaching a simple piece of information, such as your name.

 - Ask the question